Tommy Lister Jr.: World Wrestling Federation (1989–1990)

 Lister appeared in the 1989 wrestling movie No Holds Barred, which was financed by the World Wrestling Federation (WWF) and starred Hulk Hogan.
 Lister's role was Zeus, a brutal monster heel.
 No Holds Barred inspired a feud in the WWF during the latter half of 1989.
 Lister was billed as "Zeus: The Human Wrecking Machine", and used the same "monster heel" gimmick in his matches by no-selling his opponent's moves.
 He would yell, "Aw!
 Aw!" and pound on his chest several times during his interviews and in the ring.
 Zeus would eventually demand Hogan to face him in the ring.

 Citing jealousy for being billed under Hogan and anger over losing to Hogan in the film, Zeus wanted to beat him in "real life".
 Zeus formed an alliance with fellow Hogan rival "Macho Man" Randy Savage to feud with Hogan and his friend, Brutus "The Barber" Beefcake.
 The two teams faced off at the 1989 SummerSlam event in a tag team match which saw Hogan and Beefcake prevail as the victors, with Hogan pinning Zeus.
 Following SummerSlam, Zeus formed an alliance with "The Million Dollar Man" Ted DiBiase leading into that year's Survivor Series.

 At the event, the team of The Hulkamaniacs (Hulk Hogan, Jake "The Snake" Roberts, and Demolition) faced The Million Dollar Team (Ted DiBiase, Zeus, and The Powers of Pain).
 Zeus was eliminated from the match via disqualification after refusing to break a chokehold on Hogan and shoving the referee away.
 The Hulkamaniacs went on to win the match, defeating the other team.
 After the Survivor Series, the feud between Hulk Hogan and Brutus Beefcake versus Randy Savage and Zeus ended with a steel cage match on December 27, 1989, at the No Holds Barred pay-per-view event.
 Hogan and Beefcake were once again victorious in what would be Zeus's last match in the WWF.
 Lister's final WWF appearance was a promotional spot for the 1990 Royal Rumble.

 World Wrestling Council (1990)

-On July 7, 1990, Zeus fought Abdullah the Butcher in a double countout at a World Wrestling Council show in Puerto Rico.
+On July 7, 1990, Zeus fought Abdullah the Butcher in a double countout at a World Wrestling Council 1990 WWC Aniversario show in Puerto Rico.